mtorpey/wooden-ships/5-tables.md

     R: No Effect

     H: Fire breaks out.
 Roll one die.
 If a 6 is rolled fire is out of control and ship will explode.
-(See optional rule X for effect).
+(See *Optional Rules X* for effect).
 Any other number rolled is the number of turns needed to put out fire.
 Hit Table reduced by same amount for duration of fire.